Grounds and Facilities poster

 Interviews

-If we invite you for interviews, these usually take place in early December.
-At Christ's we continue do all of our interviews online, as we have done for the last three years.
-You can have your interviews either at home (most applicants do this) or at school (if easier).
+If we select you for interviews, these usually take place in early December.
+At Christ's we do all of our interviews online, and you can have your interviews either at home (most applicants do this) or at school (if easier).
+The interviews normally last 35-50 minutes in total.
+At Christ’s, we split the time into two interviews with academics in Asian and Middle Eastern Studies.

 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section, and it's worth also having a look at supervisions (short film here), as interviews are similar to what you do every week as a Cambridge student.